discosultan/VulkanCore/README.md

 ## Tests <img height="24" src="Doc/Windows64.png"> <img height="24" src="Doc/Ubuntu64.png">

 In order to provide a certain level of *functional correctness*, the project aims to achieve *full statement coverage* for the *core API*.
 Note that it's difficult to test some of the vendor specific extensions due to the requirements for specialized hardware/drivers - therefore, covering them at this point is not planned.
+Tests are based on .NET Core and have been tested both on Ubuntu and Windows platforms.

 ## Related Work